lindig/ocaml-style/README.md

 integers.
 It's definition is so concise because `List.fold_left` takes its list argument last.
 Likewise, `default` and `List.map` combine well because of the order of their arguments.
+Usually operations on datastructures should always take the datastructure last to allow for the above concise data-flow usage.

 The best argument order is not always clear - so this should be just a general consideration when writing code.